What is a Jackknife Truck Accident?

 What Causes a Jackknife Truck Accident?

-- Weather issues – The road isn’t always at optimal condition and can sometimes be wet or slippery.
+- Weather issues – The road isn’t always in optimal condition and can sometimes be wet or slippery.
 Any loss of traction due to the road conditions is a recipe for disaster with a vehicle as heavy and big as a truck and trailer.

 - Operating at a high speed – There is a reason for speed limits and that is simply for safety.
 When a big rig is moving too fast, it takes much longer for the truck to slow down than a passenger vehicle.
 The trailer can’t slow down as quickly as the cab and can swing out of control very quickly.